cormullion/juliamonomaster/website/faq.md

 If you use a lot of mathematics, visit the [mono-math.netlify.app](https://mono-math.netlify.app) site, which shows how Unicode math symbols look in various fonts.

-To find out about JuliaMono's Unicode support, you could look at the Glyphs page on this site, or you could visit [glyphy.info](https://glyphy.info) and type a name (eg `interrobang`) or a hexadecimal number (eg `0x203d`), If the glyph is present in JuliaMono, you'll see a checkmark `✓`:
+To find out about JuliaMono's Unicode support, you could look at the Glyphs page on this site, or you could visit [glyphy.info](https://glyphy.info) and type a name (for example `interrobang`) or a hexadecimal number (for example `0x203d`), If the glyph is present in JuliaMono, you'll see a checkmark `✓`:

 ~~~<img src="/assets/glyphydotinfo.png" width="100%" alt="glyphy.info screen"> ~~~